-The island of Bali is blessed with the abundance of beautiful beaches.
-Be it the alluring dark sanded beach, rugged and rocky beach landscape or white-sanded beach with still water, the island has it all.
+The island of Bali is blessed with an abundance of beautiful beaches.
+Be it the alluring dark sanded beach, rugged and rocky beach landscape, or white-sanded beach with still water, the island has it all.
 Some are rather challenging to reach such as the beaches of Uluwatu, but some are just an easy stroll away like the beaches in Sanur or Nusa Dua.

-Here are the list of Bali’s best beaches for photography and some important tips to ensure a successful photoshooting session.
+These are lists of Bali’s best beaches for photography and some important tips to ensure a successful photo shooting session.

-As one of the most accessible beach in the Bukit area, Balangan is popular as a photoshooting spot.
-The stunning ocean vista provided by its cliff-top position is a picture perfect location, especially during the sunset when the sky glows red.
+As one of the most accessible beaches in the Bukit area, Balangan is popular as a photo shooting spot.
+The stunning ocean vista provided by its cliff-top position is a picture-perfect location, especially during the sunset when the sky glows red.
 During the high tide, surfers swarmed the ocean below in their efforts to catch legendary waves.
-It is poetic and translucent, and offers a different experience from the other beach.
+It is poetic and translucent and offers a different experience from the other beach.

 Slightly hidden behind the famous AYANA Resort & Spa, Tegalwangi is a popular beach to see the sunset.
 Access is slightly more difficult because the road is still rocky and uneven.
 Cactuses grow verdantly – so you might want to watch your steps.
-Long dresses are not suggested if a client wants to do a photoshoot down at the beach.
-However, the promise of stunning sunset doesn’t’ discourage couples doing their pre-wedding photshooting here – so it can be crowded and create quite a queue.
+Long dresses are not suggested if a client wants to do a photo shoot down at the beach.
+However, the promise of stunning sunset doesn’t’ discourage couples doing their pre-wedding photo shooting here – so it can be crowded and create quite a queue.

 Nusa Dua Beach

-Renowned as the Morning of the World, Sanur Beach is the best spot to watch sunrise with picturesque features such as the wave breakers and its seaside pavilions on the top.
+Renowned as the Morning of the World, Sanur Beach is the best spot to watch the sunrise with picturesque features such as the wave breakers and its seaside pavilions on the top.
 As a bonus for waking up really early, there are interesting backgrounds to be had such as the local fisherman leaving to get their catch of the day and the colorful traditional wooden boats known as jukung.
-The beach is very accessible so all sort of wardrobes are suitable.
+The beach is very accessible so all sorts of wardrobes is suitable.

-Located near the famous Tanah Lot Temple, Mengening Beach in Mengwi is perfect for those who want to capture the ambience of Tanah Lot but with fewer crowds.
-There is a temple on top of a huge coral boulder where a couple can go just before sunset to get a picture perfect photo featuring the black temple and the ravishing ocean underneath.
-With the black sand, this spot has a cinematic quality to it and definitely one that I recommend to experience.
+Located near the famous Tanah Lot Temple, Mengening Beach in Mengwi is perfect for those who want to capture the ambiance of Tanah Lot but with fewer crowds.
+There is a temple on top of a huge coral boulder where a couple can go just before sunset to get a picture-perfect photo featuring the black temple and the ravishing ocean underneath.
+With the black sand, this spot has a cinematic quality to it and definitely one that I recommend experiencing.